HEEHWANWANG/Tractography_Pipeline_for_Lesion_Patients/README.md

 ## Pipeline docker arcitecture
 - **controlling all of pipeline process with a python script with shebang line**
 (reference template: https://github.com/MIC-DKFZ/TractSeg
 what is shebang line: https://wikidocs.net/16051)
+- Thus, each step can be perform with different binary files while the whole process also can be perform with a single binary files
 - docker image: pull freesurfer docker image => pip install qsiprep => pip install this repo => pip install the VBG => aliasing this repo and the VBG => commit docker image.
 Upload this image to docker repo.
 - Dockerfile: Pull uploaded docker image.
 Freesurfer license key should be setting in this script.